emacs-mirror/emacs/mps/manual/source/topic/error.rst

     reference to an object that moved.
 See :ref:`topic-scanning-protocol`, which says, "If :c:func:`MPS_FIX2`
     returns :c:macro:`MPS_RES_OK`, it may have updated the reference.
-    If necessary, make sure that the updated reference is stored back to the region being scanned."
+    Make sure that the updated reference is stored back to the region being scanned."

 .. index::